jabbey1/UGDownloader/README.md

 # UGDownloader
 Ultimate Guitar tab downloader

-Enter the name of the artist, and this will download Guitar Pro files from ultimate-guitar.com.
-This will avoid the fake 'Official' and 'Pro' versions of songs.
+Enter the name of the artist, and this will download every available Guitar Pro file in a batch from ultimate-guitar.com.
+This will avoid the 'Official' and 'Pro' versions of songs.
 Uses Firefox or Chrome w/ Selenium in Python.

 As of v1.5: